 The surface of the path has been identified as an issue hindering access, particularly between the two sites.
 Erosion around the dog steps has rendered the path unsuitable for use where it passes underneath the Alban Way bridge.
 The provision of a high quality path will only become more important considering the possible increase in the popularity of this route when the country park opens and extends the available riverside walk.
 Phase 2 of the River Ver project includes plans to replace sections of the path which will be moved back from the river bank to allow the bank to be regraded to a shallower slope.
 The new path will be a minimum of 2 metres wide and suitable for use in all weather.
-At the same time the existing path could be repaired and improved where necessary, including making the disabled entrance at the north of Sopwell Nunnery Green Space more user friendly.
-As this is a later stage of the River Ver project, some repairs to the path and fencing along the river bank will be carried out prior to these enhancements to ensure the path remains safe for site users in the interim.
+As this is a later stage of the River Ver project, some repairs to the path and fencing along the river bank, as well minor path modifications to the entrance at the north of Sopwell Nunnery Green Space to make it more user friendly for wheelchair and pushchair users, will be carried out prior to the River Ver project to ensure the path remains safe and welcoming for site users in the interim.